Oranges and reds

 For this blog I have decided to discuss how a pigment with a bias affects the mix using orange and red as an example.
 There are many different tones of red and orange from the bright and vivid to the muted and dark.
 Colours can range from a pale apricot to the bright orange in a Gerbera and with reds, from a deep dark red Dahlia to a bright red field poppy and the orange-red of a slightly unripe tomato.
 So, let’s start with orange and find out how we can select the right reds and yellows for the job in hand.

 The image below shows the pigments used for this experiment.
 They are all Winsor & Newton professional watercolour pigments.
 Four reds: Permanent Rose (PR), Quinacridone Red (QR), Scarlet Lake (SL) and Winsor Red (WR).
 Three yellows: Winsor Lemon (WL), Transparent Yellow (TY) and Indian Yellow (IY).
 They are all transparent or semi-transparent pigments.
 They all have different qualities of their own.
 PR is a violet bias magenta red pretending to be pink, QR is a saturated and very appealing red (close to the primary), SL is a lovely warm orange biased red and WR is a richer saturated primary red with a slightly darker value.
 WL is a very cool green biased yellow, TY is a slightly orange biased yellow and Indian yellow is a very orange biased rich yellow.
 Let’s see how these colours mix together and what the results are like.
+You could add many more reds to this experiment such as Permanent Carmine, Perylene Maroon, Quinacridone Magenta and Permanent Alizarin Crimson.
+If you try mixing all these variations too you will discover a million different tones of red and orange!

 The chart below shows a mix of oranges with different amounts of yellow added to each red.
 Three variations of each.
 The violet bias of the PR makes makes the mix look more muted, especially in the TY column.
 These mixes are not as vivid as the other orange mixes, although the PR orange is a little brighter with IY added.
 My favourite bright orange mix is QR or SL and IY.
 However, oranges come in many guises and you would need to match your subject by testing your yellow and red mixes first.
+Test yourself for a true colour match as the photos here are not totally accurate.

 The red chart below also shows the differences in orange tones across four yellows.
 This time I have introduced Quinacridone Gold (QG).
 QG is a gorgeous colour but a very muting yellow.
 It is probably easier to see the difference on this chart as the first mix in each column is a red mix with a little yellow added to make orange.
 Again, there are subtle differences to intensity of colour depending which red and yellow are used.
 The QG column is quite muted.
 The TY column is slightly muted.
 The PR and WR rows are also muted in places.
 Brightness is appearing more in the first three yellow columns of the SL and QR rows.
 The differences happen partly due to the colour index numbers within each pigment which I have described for you below.
+Again, test yourself for a true colour match as the photos here are not totally accurate.

 Winsor Lemon – PY175 – A lighter yellow with a green bias, this will generally brighten.